dfinity/ICRC/ICRCs/ICRC-37/ICRC-37.md

 Note that this method is analogous to `icrc37_approve_tokens`, but for approving whole collections. `ApproveCollectionArg` specifies the approval to be made for the collection.

-To ensure proper semantics, collection-level approvals MUST be managed by the ledger as collection-level approvals and MUST NOT be translated into token-level approvals for all tokens the caller owns.
+To ensure proper semantics, collection-level approvals MUST be managed by the ledger as collection-level approvals and MUST NOT be translated into token-level approvals for all tokens the caller currently owns.

 See the [#icrc37_approve_tokens](#icrc37_approve_tokens) for the `ApprovalInfo` type.